MizzouCERI-research/IoT-streaming-app/README.md

-# IoT Streaming Application using AWS Kinesis/DynamoDB
+# IoT Streaming and Visualization Application using AWS Kinesis/DynamoDB

 This repo is an application that collects sensor data from EEG IoT devices, and send them to AWS Kinesis streams for storage in DynamoDB, and visualize on http servlet.